earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 ['Deep Work', 'Hyperfocus']
 ~~~

 *Default arguments* are bound to the function—only once—at the time of defining the function.
-So the same list is modified in each function call without the list (as opposed to creating a new list).
+So the same list is modified in each function call without the list (as opposed to a empty new list created for each function call without the list argument).

 ~~~{.python caption=""}
 >>> add_to_reading_list('Mindset')